ethereum-optimism/op-analytics/rpgf/rpgf4/README.md

 The following directory contains the method, necessary inputs and final results from the Retro Funding voting.
 The scripts used for this process are written in python and are contained within a detailed notebook for review and testing.
 All results have been validated within different teams to ensure accurate allocations to recipient projects.

-For any validation, please clone the directory and and follow the instructions detailed.
+For any validation, please clone the directory and follow the instructions detailed.

 ### Required inputs